garretthagen21/PiFi/CONTRIBUTING.rst

 Issues include bug reports, feature requests, documentation requests, and lots of other things too.

-1. Go to https://github.com/garretthagen21/PiFi/issues to see the issue tracker.
+1. Go to https://github.com/garretthagen21/wpa_pyfi/issues to see the issue tracker.

 2. Please make sure that the issue hasn't already been opened by somebody else.

 3. Create a New Issue.
 If it is a bug, please tell me what distro you are using.
-I don't have the capacity to test against a bunch of distros, but I do want PiFi to work on more than just the one that I use.
+I don't have the capacity to test against a bunch of distros, but I do want Wpa_pyfi to work on more than just the one that I use.

 How to Submit a Pull Request
 ============================